slatedocs/slate/source/includes/_runs.md

 * None of the parameters are required.
 You can also combine multiple parameters if needed.
 You can see examples in the dark area to the right.

+### PAT Support
+Supported - if the user has the permissions to view runs

 ## Create a run (Automated Test)